HermesBoots/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 ## Save Current State of Directory
 Redirecting the output of `ls` into a file, overwriting that file if it exists.

+## Duplicate Last Line
+Duplicating the last line in a file by using `tail` and append redirection.